Hivemind - Lightweight Container Orchestration Platform

 What is Hivemind?

-Hivemind is a modern, lightweight container orchestration system built in Rust, designed with simplicity and performance in mind.
+Hivemind is a modern, lightweight container orchestration system built in Go, designed with simplicity and performance in mind.
 It provides essential features like container deployment, service discovery, clustering, volume management, and networking in a resource-efficient package.
 Think of it as a Kubernetes alternative that’s easier to set up, understand, and operate—perfect for smaller deployments, edge computing, or when you need a container platform without the complexity.

 Why was Hivemind created?